apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 Initial groundwork to integrate the OpenID Connect conformance test suite with the CAS CI to then ensure compatibility and compliance of the CAS implementation with the OpenID Connect test suite.

+### AWS CLI Integration

+A dedicated [integration module](../integration/AWS-CLI-Integration.html) and endpoint is now available to obtain temporary AWS access credentials.

+### Duo Security Passcodes

+Multifactor authentication with [Duo Security](../mfa/DuoSecurity-Authentication.html) is now given the ability to support passcodes as credentials, mainly for CLI or REST-based authentication requests.

 ## Other Stuff

 - CAS CI builds are updated to ensure all web application types can be deployed successfully via external servlet containers.